Sport Pilot Instructors and Flight Schools

 The Sport Pilot program is growing rapidly, and it's probable that training is offered at an airport near you.
 So your first step in finding a Sport Pilot training program should be to call a local flight school.
 If they don't offer Sport Pilot training, they'll probably know someone who does.

 Of course, we know our database is incomplete.
 New instructors are being added all the time, and old ones do retire.
-So if you're a flight school or independent CFI offering Sport Pilot training, please help us make this site more useful by getting yourself listed in our database.
+So if you're a flight school or independent CFI or CGI offering Sport Pilot training, please help us make this site more useful by getting yourself listed in our database.
 Please click here for instructions.

 NOTE: If you previously requested to be listed, but your request was never processed, we apologize.
 Please re-submit your request.